-Maclay School is committed to an ongoing conversation regarding Diversity and Inclusion in all areas of school life.
-As a school with 3-year-olds up to 18-year-olds we feel a unique responsibility to continually be growing and teaching the best way to prepare our students for the world they will one day lead.
+Maclay School is committed to Diversity, Equity, and Inclusion in all areas of school life.
+As a school with 3-year-olds up to 18-year-olds, we feel a unique responsibility to continually grow and teach the best way to prepare our students for the world they will one day lead.
 Maclay School facilitates these conversations through curricular studies, assemblies, small group work, formal, and informal lessons, but we know that we can do more.
-We embark on a journey to deepen our conversation and commitment to diversity and inclusion at Maclay School.
+We have embarked on a journey to deepen the conversations and our commitment to diversity, equity and inclusion at Maclay School.
 Below are a few of the steps underway:

-As the Board of Trustees begins to embark on the year-long process of building a strategic plan to help guide the school's future direction for the next 3-5 years, we have engaged the consultation of strategic planner Ian Symmonds www.iansymmonds.com to assist us in the development of this plan.
-We have been in conversation with the steering committee and consultants about the priority of diversity and inclusion in Maclay's future.
+Additionally, over the summer, the Board of Trustees embarked on the year-long process of building a strategic plan to help guide the school's direction for the next 3-5 years and engaged strategic planning consultant, Ian Symmonds www.iansymmonds.org, to assist us in the development of this plan.
+The Board, the Strategic Plan Steering Committee and the consultants have prioritized diversity, equity and inclusion.

-We continue to assess our curriculum, summer reading, and own practices that are currently in place and evaluate the many things we do well to promote diversity among our students and areas that need to be enhanced.
+Our consultants will be assisting us with our education and training, feedback sessions structure, and developing helpful information to understand and promote diversity, equity and inclusion.
+We continue to assess our curriculum, summer reading, and practices currently in place and evaluate the many things we do well to promote diversity and inclusion among our students and areas that need to be enhanced.

-As a school, we are committed to a better Maclay.
-We are also committed to mapping out a process that will allow us to develop a clear path to strengthen diversity and inclusion at Maclay School in a thoughtful, collaborative, and sustainable way.
+We are all committed to a better Maclay.
+We are mapping out and moving forward a process to strengthen diversity, equity and inclusion at Maclay School in a thoughtful, collaborative, and sustainable way.